Faryab Province: Transport infrastructure

 As of May 2014 Maymana Airport was served by regular passenger service to Herat.

 The province's road infrastructure was described in 2006 as "completely in shambles" without even a single paved road.

 There exists a short international railway connection between Andkhoy and Aqina, which then connects to the Turkmen rail network at Atamyrat.

 Economy

 Agriculture and animal husbandry are the primary economic activities in the province however Faryab is renowned for its carpets, knitted as well as woven Kilims, which are traditionally a female-dominated handicraft.
 The province has a disputed amount of natural gas reserves but levels of exploitation are low.

 There is a salt mine in Dowlat Abad district and some marble resources (said to owned by Abdul Rashid Dostum) and there are also pistachio forests which produce Pistacia vera which are renowned for their color and intense flavor.

 Healthcare

 The percentage of households with clean drinking water increased from 23% in 2005 to 24% in 2011.
 The percentage of births attended to by a skilled birth attendant increased from 2% in 2005 to 16% in 2011.
+The percentage of births attended to by a skilled birth attendant increased from 2% in 2005 to 16% in 2011.